DanialArab/LLM/LangChain for LLM Application Development/readme.md

 <a name="2"></a>
 ## Models, Prompts and Output Parsers

-HERE

-I got my OpenAI API Key from https://platform.openai.com/account/api-keys
+To get an OpenAI API Key ----> https://platform.openai.com/account/api-keys